 which is a polynomial equation for $\partial_1 s\!\mid_{\{x_1=0\}}$.
 The solution of the latter determines an $(n-1)$-dimensional isotropic submanifold $L'$ in $K$.

 Then, consider the flow generated by the symplectic gradient of $P$.
 Physically, this corresponds to the time evolution of a classical system with Hamiltonian $P$.
 Since $K$ is a level set of $P$, the flow will stay inside $K$.
-Integrating this flow is solving a ODE.
+Integrating this flow amounts to solving an ordinary differential equation.
 The image of $L'$ under this flow is a Lagrangian submanifold $L$.
-Indeed, the image of an isotropic subspace under a Hamiltonian flow stays isotropic and the flow direction of $P$ is the kernel of $\omega\mid_K$ since $K$ is a level set of $P$.
-Hence $\omega\mid_L=0$ and $\dim(L)=n$, so $L$ is Lagrangian.
+Indeed, the image of an isotropic subspace under a Hamiltonian flow stays isotropic and the flow direction of $P$ is the kernel of $\omega\mid_K$, since $K$ is a level set of $P$.
+Hence, $\omega\mid_L=0$ and $\dim(L)=n$, so $L$ is Lagrangian.